 Embedding, embedding code

 Embedding means placing audio or video on a page or blogpost.
 Most video editors and Video network services provide the code to “embed” media on your site.
-Embedding code looks awfully complicated and generally, unless you understand the code, you best copy and paste it as it is.
-However, on Miracle Tutorials there are several articles on how to tweak embedding code.
-Here is an example of embedding code:
+Embedding code looks rahter complicated and generally, unless you understand the code, you best copy and paste it as it is.
+However, on Miracle Tutorials there are several articles on how to tweak embedding code, specifically with JW Player and HTML5.

 Videos, or movies exist of moving images.
 Funny enough, those images don’t move at all.
 In reality a movie switches or substitutes one image for the other and it does that 29 times per second for high quality movies and 15 to 24 times for web quality.
 The more images you have per second, the heavier the movie will be but it will also move smoother.
 At the film theatre, 15 frames per second will appear jerky while 29 frames per second is often overkill on the web (although there are exceptions).
 Every image is slightly different from the previous and as a result, you get the impression that something is moving.
 Every image is called a frame, like a photo frame with a portrait.
 And keyframes are frames used to determine the amount of compression that is used.
 A compression method tries to calculate how it can reduce the amount of code needed to play the movie.
 In other words, it tries to create shortcuts to describe the color fields.